10 Clever Secrets To Feng Shui: Your Kid’s Room

 Remove the TV, computers, and other items that aren’t child-friendly

 You should remove the TV, computers, and other items that aren’t child-friendly from the room.
-You can still keep the TV in the kid’s room, but it should only be used for educational purposes.
+You can keep the TV in the kid’s room, but it should only be used for educational purposes.

 If you have a computer in your kid’s bedroom, ensure parental controls are on it at all times so they cannot access inappropriate content.
-Also, ensure that your children do not spend too much time on their computers, as this will cause them to lose interest in playing outside with their friends or family members.
+Also, ensure that your children do not spend too much time on their computers, as this will cause them to lose interest in playing outside with their friends or family.

 If your child has a TV in their bedroom, you must make sure that they watch more educational programs and not just cartoons.
 Kids need to spend more time outside playing with their friends or family members as this will help them develop the social skills necessary later in life.